 - the chosen technology stack

-- whether 3rd-party integrations are used
+- 3rd-party integrations

 - where the development team is located